Video Shows Prince Andrew Inside Jeffrey Epstein’s ‘Creepy’ New York Mansion In 2010, New Questions For Royals

-Newly uncovered video reportedly filmed in 2010 when Britain’s Prince Andrew was serving as the United Kingdom’s Special Representative for International Trade, shows the then-50-year-old royal inside a doorway in the $77 million New York City mansion owned by politically connected convicted pedophile Jeffrey Epstein, The Daily Mail newspaper revealed on Sunday.
+A newly uncovered video reportedly filmed in 2010 when Britain’s Prince Andrew was serving as the United Kingdom’s Special Representative for International Trade, shows the then-50-year-old royal inside a doorway in the $77 million New York City mansion owned by politically-connected convicted pedophile Jeffrey Epstein, The Daily Mail newspaper revealed on Sunday.

-The video, which first shows Epstein himself walking out of the mansion’s front entrance accompanied by an unidentified young, blonde woman, would have been taken two years after Epstein was convicted of sex trafficking, and having sexual relations with, an underage girl.
-Epstein was re-arrested on July 6, and died in his jail cell on August 10 in what a New York medical examiner ruled a suicide by hanging — though as The Inquisitr reported, broken bones in Epstein’s neck appeared more consistent with a homicide, experts said.
+The video, which first shows Epstein himself walking out of the mansion’s front entrance accompanied by an unidentified young, blonde woman, would have been taken two years after Epstein was convicted of sex trafficking, and having sexual relations with an underage girl.
+Epstein was re-arrested on July 6 and died in his jail cell on August 10 in what a New York medical examiner ruled a suicide by hanging — though as The Inquisitr reported, broken bones in Epstein’s neck appeared more consistent with a homicide, experts said.

 In the video, Prince Andrew, the Duke of York, appears “entirely at ease but then, for a split second, glances around the door as if to check that no one had witnessed the brief encounter,” according to the Daily Mail account.

-In court documents unsealed the day before Epstein’s death, according to a CNN report, a women who alleges that Epstein kept her as a “teenage sex slave,” Virginia Roberts Giuffre, claims that in 2001 — nine years before the Daily Mail video was taken — Epstein forced her to submit to sexual abuse by Prince Andrew.
+In court documents unsealed the day before Epstein’s death, according to a CNN report, a woman who alleges that Epstein kept her as a “teenage sex slave,” Virginia Roberts Giuffre, claims that in 2001 — nine years before the Daily Mail video was taken — Epstein forced her to submit to sexual abuse by Prince Andrew.

 EXCLUSIVE: Prince Andrew is pictured inside pedophile Jeffrey Epstein's $77million Manhattan mansion of depravity https://t.co/psTVdkclUy pic.twitter.com/HeFiCNVX3u